About Me

 He worked as a newspaper correspondent in China from 1994 to 1996 with Baltimore’s The Sun, and from 1997 to 2001 with The Wall Street Journal, where he covered macro economics, China’s WTO accession and social issues, such as the rise of popular religion and the Falun Gong crackdown.
 During this time also volunteered for a U.S. registered charity, The Taoist Restoration Society, which brought him into close contact with China’s only indigenous religion.

-He has worked in Germany twice.
+He has worked in Germany twice as a foreign correspondent.
 From 1988 to 1992 he attended graduate school in West Berlin and covered the fall of the Berlin Wall and German unification.
 In 2001 he moved back to Berlin, working until 2009 as The Wall Street Journal‘s Germany bureau chief and senior writer.
 He managed reporters covering EU fiscal policy and macro-economics, and wrote about social issues such as Islamist terrorism.

 Johnson has published four books and contributed chapters to four others.
 In addition to Sparks, his other books explore China’s religious revival and its political implications (The Souls of China: The Return of Religion After Mao, 2017), civil society and grassroots protest in China (Wild Grass, 2004) and Islamism and the Cold War in Europe (A Mosque in Munich, 2010).

 Johnson was born in Montréal, Canada.
-He holds U.S. and Canadian citizenship.
-He lives with his family in Brooklyn, New York.
+He holds U.S. and Canadian citizenship, and is a permanent resident of Germany.
+He is currently traveling through Southeast Asia and will move with his family to Berlin in September, 2024.